thecodingmachine/html.widgets.statsgrid/README.md

 - you will also need a set of row and a set of column descriptors (describing what should be in row and what should be in column)
 - finally, you need to decide what values are to be displayed in the grid

+StatsGrid is compatible with [Mouf](http://mouf-php.com) so you can completely define a grid using Mouf's graphical interface.

-Here is a sample code base:
+Not using [Mouf](http://mouf-php.com)?
+You should!
+Be here is a sample code base anyway:

 ```php
 // Let's import all required classes